bcoin-org/bcoin-docker/README.md

 # Building

 By default, docker-compose will use image pulled from `purse/bcoin:latest`, but you can build one yourself.

-There are two Dockerfiles available: `slim` and `arch`, currently `slim` will be used for latest by default.
-Latest is hard coded into Makefile and will need updates overtime, but you can manually pass VERSION variable and override current version.
+Latest is hard coded into Makefile and will need updates overtime, but you can manually pass VERSION variable to override current version.

 ## Examples
 Build v1.0.2: